Brad Cathers: Leadership bid

 On December 5, 2019, Cathers announced that he would run in the Yukon Party leadership election, which was held on May 23, 2020.
 He lost the election to Currie Dixon, placing second on the second ballot.

+35th Legislative Assembly

 Cathers was re-elected in the 2021 territorial election.

+In the 35th Legislature of Yukon, Cathers served as the Deputy House Leader of the Official Opposition and continued to serve as critic for Health and Social Services, Finance, Justice, Agriculture, and Democratic Institutions.

 Personal life

 Until early 2007, Cathers was part owner of a wilderness tour company, Cathers Wilderness Adventures.
 He served as the Wilderness Tourism representative on the Yukon Tourism Education Council from 2000 until his election to the Legislative Assembly in 2002.

 Cathers was a member of both the federal Reform Party of Canada and its successor, the Canadian Alliance.